 Unlike social media and other marketing efforts, your readers give you permission to send them an email.
 They’re already interested in what you have to say; now it’s your responsibility to provide them with valuable and educational content.
 Include snippets from recent blog posts with links back to the full article within your newsletter.

 If you’re not blogging (yet), that’s OK.
-You can write an occasional post on LinkedIn Pulse or Medium.
+You can write an occasional post on LinkedIn instead.
 Or, guest post on another blog.
 Include links to your posts and articles in the newsletter.
-And don’t forget links to

-Frequency – Shoot for weekly but monthly is fine, also.
+Shoot for weekly but monthly is fine, also.
 It depends on your bandwidth and feedback from clients.
-Don’t do a weekly newsletter if you don’t have the help to get them out on schedule.
+Don’t create a weekly newsletter for your law firm if you don’t have the ability to get them out on schedule.

 There is no best time to send your email newsletter because it depends on your audience.
 There are certain days and times that are generally recommended, but to achieve optimal open rates and conversions you need to test!
-Studies show that 11am on Monday, Tuesday or Wednesday are good email newsletter send days and times.
+Studies show that 8:30am and 11am on Tuesday and Wednesdays are good email newsletter send days and times.
 Between 1-3pm is also recommended (MailChimp suggests 2pm).
 Use as a guide with an understanding that based on your target audience, other send days may work just as well or better.

-Test a few different days and times to see which gives you a better click rate and then make that your go-to day and time for sending your emails.
+Test a few different days and times to see which gives you better results and then make that your go-to day and time for sending your emails.
 Consistency matters.